-While both omega-3 and omega-6 fats are essential for health, the typical U.S. diet contains an abundance of omega-6 fatty acids, whereas consumers have to make a special effort to obtain omega-3s (found in fatty fish, walnuts, flaxseed oil, and canola oil).
+While both omega-3 and omega-6 fats are essential for health, the typical U.S. diet contains an abundance of omega-6 fatty acids, whereas consumers have to make a special effort to obtain omega-3s (found in fatty fish, walnuts,flaxseed and their oils, as well as canola oil).
 A low dietary omega-6 to omega-3 fatty acid ratio is associated with reduced breast cancer risk.
 Now a new study has reported that the high omega-6 content of vegetable oils may interfere with the potentially beneficial effects of the most common vegetable omega-3 fat.

 Omega-6 to omega-3 ratio and breast cancer risk

 It is the ratio of omega-6 to omega-3 fats in the diet that is important, rather than their absolute amounts.
 For example, one Chinese study found that women with both the lowest intake level of marine omega-3 fats (from fish) and the highest intake of omega-6 fats had double the risk of breast cancer of women who had both the highest marine omega-3 fat intake and the lowest omega-6 fat intake.

 Some observers have suggested that human beings evolved on a diet with an omega-6 to omega-3 ratio of approximately 1-to-1.
 This was in part because meat from wild or grass-fed animals has a much higher omega-3 content than that of corn- and soy-fed animals.
 In addition, people consumed far less vegetable oils.
 Today, the typical U.S. diet has an omega-6 to omega-3 ratio estimated to be at least 15-to-1.
 The ideal dietary omega-6 to omega-3 ratio for cancer prevention has not been determined, but it appears to be 3-to-1 or lower.

 Sources of omega-3 and omega-6 polyunsaturated fatty acids (PUFAs)